h-e-n-r-y/binance-marketmaker/README.md

 ## Disclaimer

-The app has lots of bugs!
+The app has lots of bugs and it's state is far from being ready!
 These bugs may lead to major loss!
 Be careful to understand the sourcecode before using it for dealing with high amounts of coins!

+I appreciate comments, bugreports and suggestions for further development...

+Henry